polterguy/polterguy.github.io/index.md

 The end result becomes that before you've even had to create as much as a single line of code yourself, 90% of your job is already done.

+The resulting frontend, gives you datagrids and tables for all your database tables, allowing you to create, read, update and delete from all of your database tables.
+It also features paging, sorting, filtering, etc automatically created for you.

 Magic is built in .Net Core, and allows you to add C# controllers to it easily.
 It's a highly modular architecture, allowing you to intercept its core, using adapters and triggers.
 And the resulting Angular code is also very clean, and easy to modify.